Acetone Replacement for Woodworking

 Woodworking Acetone Alternative Products

-An acetone replacement product that replaces acetone in the woodshop is one that conserves natural resources, avoids toxic emissions, saves energy and contributes to a safe and healthy environment.
-Green products such as AcraStrip 600 provide proper sustainability, composition, function, disposal and cost-effectiveness.
+A varnish remover that replaces acetone in the woodshop is one that conserves natural resources, avoids toxic emissions, reduces VOC's, saves energy and contributes to a safe and healthy environment.
+Green products such as AcraStrip 600 provide proper sustainability, composition, function, disposal, and cost-effectiveness.
 AcraStrip products are also easily recycled through simple settling.
 Furthermore, woodworking acetone replacement products can be easily collected in drums or totes and settled for 24-48 hours for the best results.